 The Classification Of Membrane Filter

-Membranes filters are classified according to the size of particles retained in raw water.
+The classification of membranes filters are based on the size of particles retained in raw water.
 Membrane holes are divided into microfiltration membranes (MF), ultrafiltration membranes (UF), nanofiltration membranes (NF) and reverse osmosis membranes (RO).
-The pore size of the MF membrane is more than 0.05um, or its molecular weight is more than 1000.
-The removal of colloids and macromolecule organic compounds is the object of the MF membrane.
+The pores of the membrane are from coarse to finely, microfiltration membranes, for example, its pore diameter is 0.05um or more, or the molecular weight is 1000 or more.

-The pressure of RO seepage water is 1-2 times higher than that of RO seepage water.
 In addition to the above four, there are ion exchange membranes and gas permeation membranes.
-MF, UF, NF, and RO are driven by the pressure to separate solids from the liquid.
-Ion exchange membranes are driven by electricity to separate salt molecules and promote desalination of seawater.
+MF, UF, NF, and RO seperate solids from the liquids because of pressure.
+However, Ion exchange membranes are driven by electricity to separate salt molecules and promote desalination of seawater.
 Gas permeation membrane is a new type of membrane which can concentrate ethanol and desalinate seawater through the gas.